Military veterans and their families are generally apprehensive about the ballooning rate of tuition and other expenses related to college.

 AFAS General Henry H. Arnold Education Grant Program

 This grant was created by the Air Force Aid Society and was established in 1942.
-The Air Force Aid Society is the US Air Force’s official charity.
+The Air Force Aid Society is the U.S. Air Force’s official charity.
 From its inception, the AFAS has extensively worked to meet every need of every Airman and their families.
+Charitable contributions have aided AFAS in generating money to give to U.S. Airmen needing educational support, financial assistance, or community programs.

 The General Henry H. Arnold Education Grant is AFAS’s pillar in their education support program.
-Every year, scholarships are awarded to students based on their education costs and family income.
+Every year, scholarships are awarded to students based on their education costs and family income; children and spouses of active duty and retired and deceased service members are eligible to apply.
+The grant is designed to guarantee that the recipient gets the right amount of aid while giving scholarships to as many qualified students as possible.

 Massachusetts Public Service Grant Program

 This grant program is made available by the Massachusetts Department of Higher Education, Office of the Student Financial Assistance.
-One of their programs is called the Public Service Grant Program and is offered to students who lost their family member in the line of duty and public service.
+One of their programs is called the Public Service Grant Program and is offered to students who lost their family members in the line of duty and public service.

 To qualify for this grant, a student must: